serokell/blog-posts/Alex and Happy Part 1/article.md

 In this part of the tutorial, we demonstrated how to build a lexer using Alex to turn lexemes into tokens, using start codes and a user state adequate for MiniML.

-Your next step in this journey is now to use the tokens generated by Alex to create a parser.
+Your next step in this journey is to use the tokens generated by Alex to create a parser.
 You can continue reading the [second part](https://serokell.io/blog/parsing-with-happy) of this series where you will be introduced to Happy to create the parser of the grammar.

 If you liked this article, you might also enjoy these resources: